rjust/defects4j/framework/bug-mining/Patch Minimization Guide.md

 2. Code changes introduced to fixed version that may or __may not__ be removed

-	* Extracting code into an intermediate variable: Code that is extracted into a variable instead of immediate usage can be removed from the minimized patch in some circumstances.
+	* Code extracted into an intermediate variable:
+	    * Justification: Code that is extracted into a variable instead of immediate usage can be removed from the minimized patch in some circumstances.
 Recognizing when to do this may be tricky.
 It is not to be mistaken with a new variable declared only for the purpose of bug fix.
 If we move such variables, they would have no purpose in the buggy code.
 Although the bug will still be produced, a new warning, “Value of Local Variable not used” will be generated for the unused variable.

         *  Example 1: The two if statements are sementically equivalent.
 In fact, this is also an example of refactoring.
 Since the change does not affect functionalities at all, the diff should be completely removed.